 How safe will my data be while troubleshooting?

 Note: The owner (creator) of the view and the spreadsheet is the only person who can set the data access rights.
 We do not (and cannot) change the sharing settings or share your file to anybody else.
-We will prompt you to stop sharing the file(s) with us once our investigation is over (unless On-Anyone with the link is the default sharing-settings of your Google Sheets datasource).
+We will prompt you to stop sharing the file(s) with us once our investigation is over (unless On-Anyone with the link is the default sharing-settings of your spreadsheet datasource).